truffle-ai/truffle-examples/README.md

 npm run dev
 ```

-5. Open localhost:3000 in your browser, and navigate to specific examples at these endpoints:
+5. Open localhost:3000 in your browser, and navigate to specific examples at these endpoints.
+Check the READMEs in individual folders for instructions and how to set up the specific examples.
 - `/create-agent`
 - `/portfolio`
 - `/journal-demo`